 After the ceremony, Henri and Maria Teresa exited the cathedral under a military guard, and headed to the Grand Ducal Palace for a balcony appearance.
 They were joined by the groom’s parents and siblings for a short time before heading inside for their reception.
 Among the crowned and formerly crowned guests who attended the religious ceremony were the Belgian Royal Family, Queen Margrethe II and Prince Henrik of Denmark, King Olav V of Norway, the Duke of Edinburgh, Prince Rainier III and Princess Grace of Monaco, Princess Margriet of the Netherlands and Professor Pieter van Vollenhoven, Archduke Otto and Archduchess Regina of Austria and Queen Marie-José of Italy.

 Henri became the Grand Duke of Luxembourg in 2000, when his father Jean abdicated.
 He and Maria Teresa have five children: Hereditary Grand Duke Guillaume, Prince Félix, Prince Louis, Princess Alexandra and Prince Sebastien.Filed under Luxembourg Royals

-Tagged Grand Duchess Maria Teresa, Grand Duke Henri, Wedding.
+Tagged Grand Duchess Maria Teresa of Luxembourg, Grand Duke Henri of Luxembourg, Wedding.